The south-western corner of Ealing, with a history of fruit-growing and tightrope-walking – and street names that reflect this

 Niagara House was demolished in the early 1930s and part of its grounds became Northfields recreation ground, now renamed Blondin Park.
 The adjacent Blondin nature area has a community orchard, wildflower meadow and pond – but no waterfall.

 The Avenue cinema was built in 1932 on Northfield Avenue and nicknamed the ‘Spanish City’ for its Moorish interior.
 Later an Odeon and then a Coronet, the cinema was rescued from disuse by its conversion to a nightclub in 1981.
-It has since become the Ealing Christian Centre.
+It has since become the Ealing Christian Centre, which is shown in the photo at the top of this article.*

 The Northfield ward is the most prosperous in the borough, with high levels of employment, educational attainment and home ownership.
 At the 2011 census, just over half the ward’s residents were of white British heritage, a proportion closely reflected at Fielding primary school on Wyndham Road.